Ray Tanner

-Donald Ray Tanner Jr. (born March 25, 1958) is an American college athletics administrator and former baseball coach who is the athletic director at the University of South Carolina, a position he took on July 13, 2012, after 16 seasons as head coach of the university's baseball program.
+Donald Ray Tanner Jr. (born March 25, 1958) is a former baseball coach at the University of South Carolina.
+Tanner began this role after leading the South Carolina Gamecocks baseball program for sixteen seasons.
+He is currently the athletic director emeritus and a senior advisor to the president at South Carolina after being replaced as athletic director by Jeremiah Donati on December 5, 2024.

-His record at South Carolina was 738-316 (.700).
+His record at South Carolina was 738–316 (.700).
 He led USC to three consecutive College World Series appearances in 2002, 2003, and 2004; three consecutive College World Series Finals appearances in 2010, 2011, and 2012; two College World Series Championships in 2010 and 2011; and coached the USA Baseball National Team during the 2003 summer.
 On April 11, 2010, Tanner recorded the 1,000th win of his career with a 2–0 victory over Vanderbilt, becoming the 44th Division I coach to reach the milestone.

 Playing career

 After graduating from South Johnston High School near his home in Benson, North Carolina, Ray Tanner attended North Carolina State University, in Raleigh from 1977 to 1980.
 He played for Sam Esposito, starting four seasons at shortstop and third base.